 Bring a list of your medications: If you take heart, blood pressure, pain or seizure medication, or baby aspirin routinely, you may take these medications with a small amount of water.
 However, you must be done with all oral intake 4 HOURS before the procedure.
 If you have diabetes, hold oral diabetic medications and short-acting insulin on the morning of your procedure.
 Take half of your normal dose of long-acting or basal insulin, depending on your morning glucose level.
-If your blood sugar is above 300 in the morning of your proceed with the examination.
+If your blood sugar is above 300 in the morning of your procedure, we will be unable to proceed with the examination.